timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 #### Bigwig

 A bigwig is a four-inch-tall mushroom with a thin stem and a wide purple cap.
 A creature that eats one can choose to make a DC 12 Constitution saving throw to not be affected by the mushroom's magic.
-If the creature fails or forgoes the saving throw, it grows in size as though under the enlarge effect of an <fetch-data type="spell">enlarge/reduce</fetch-data> spell.
+If the creature fails or forgoes the saving throw, it grows in size as though under the enlarge effect of an <wc-fetch type="spell">enlarge/reduce</wc-fetch> spell.
 The effect lasts for 1 hour.
 Ten minutes before the effect ends, the creature feels a tingling sensation, at which point it can sustain its current size by eating another bigwig.
-The effect ends if the creature eats a pygmywort mushroom or is magically reduced to its normal size (using the reduce effect of an <fetch-data type="spell">enlarge/reduce</fetch-data> spell, for example).
+The effect ends if the creature eats a pygmywort mushroom or is magically reduced to its normal size (using the reduce effect of an <wc-fetch type="spell">enlarge/reduce</wc-fetch> spell, for example).

 #### Pygmywort

 A pygmywort is a mushroom with a one-inch-long stem and a stubby blue cap with white dots.
 A creature that eats one can choose to make a DC 12 Constitution saving throw to not be affected by the mushroom's magic.
-If the creature fails or forgoes the saving throw, it shrinks in size as though under the reduce effect of an <fetch-data type="spell">enlarge/reduce</fetch-data> spell.
+If the creature fails or forgoes the saving throw, it shrinks in size as though under the reduce effect of an <wc-fetch type="spell">enlarge/reduce</wc-fetch> spell.
 The effect lasts for 1 hour.
 Ten minutes before the effect ends, the creature feels a tingling sensation, at which point it can sustain its current size by eating another pygmywort.
-The effect ends if the creature eats a bigwig mushroom or is magically enlarged to its normal size (using the enlarge effect of an <fetch-data type="spell">enlarge/reduce</fetch-data> spell, for example).
+The effect ends if the creature eats a bigwig mushroom or is magically enlarged to its normal size (using the enlarge effect of an <wc-fetch type="spell">enlarge/reduce</wc-fetch> spell, for example).

 ### Whorlstone Tunnels Random Encounters